-- 2. If SNMP is enabled on an interface other than the NFS server, then configure oranfstab using the management parameter. - 3.
-If SNMP is configured using a community string other than public, then configure oranfstab file using the community parameter. - 4.
-Ensure that libnetsnmp.so is installed by checking if snmpget is available.
+- If SNMP is enabled on an interface other than the NFS server, then configure oranfstab using the management parameter. - 3.
+If SNMP is configured using a community string other than public, then configure oranfstab file using the community parameter. - Ensure that libnetsnmp.so is installed.
+If libnetsnmp.so is not installed, download and install it from the following URL: